 Other couples feel very close and want to express that closeness

 in sex.
-It is very important that you talk about how you are
+It is very important to talk about how you are

 feeling and what you desire.

 There are other ways to express intimacy besides intercourse.
 You can hug, touch and cuddle.
 You can also flirt and create romantic dates.
 Sharing your feelings and being emotionally supportive can bring the two of you closer.
 Being together, having fun, laughing, talking and sharing the excitement ofpregnancy are also ways to show affection.